The Science and Technology Pavilion has developed immensely since its inception over forty years ago.

 This medal, which was awarded for the first time in 2004, is presented to recognise and celebrate an individual’s contribution to science and technology through the medium of Welsh.
 A comprehensive list of past winners can be found here.

 Do you know anyone who has made an important contribution to science and technology through the medium of Welsh?
 Are you aware of someone who has inspired others to become a scientist, or have you come across an individual who has been pivotal in the success of a scientific or technology-based project?
-The closing date for accepting nominations for 2017 has closed, and the winner will be announced soon.
-Nomination forms for 2018 will be published in August.
+Click here to nominate someone for the 2018 Medal (Welsh language form only) or ring the office on 0845 4090 400.

 This competition is an exciting competition in the Science & Technology section, awarded to an innovative and creative idea which will be of benefit to civilization.
 Your entry can be a new idea or concept or something already completed, or could provide the solution for a problem in any area (i.e. environment, agriculture, medicine, technology or engineering).

 Applications of up to 1,000 words outlining the idea should be submitted in Welsh.
 The use of diagrams is welcomed.
 The competition is open to all ages.
 Entries can be submitted, either as a group or individual.
 A copy of the work, in addition to an electronic copy should be sent to the Eisteddfod Office by 1 April 2018.